-Setting expectations can be a powerful tool.
-It primes your guests through a temporary social contract, so they know how to show up (and what to show up with) before even walking through the door.
+Setting expectations beforehand can be a powerful tool, especially these days.
+It primes your guests through a temporary social contract, so they know how to show up and what to show up with.
+You can also outline COVID protocols for the event, so they can take their own risk tolerance and health into consideration (masks or no masks, indoor or outdoor hangout, etc.) before walking through the door.

 "We all come in with lots of expectations.
 It's not a bad thing, but we have different cultural expectations.
 We have different economic expectations," Parker says.
 "The role of this invitation is like this psychological contract to help people understand this temporary world you're building and you're inviting them into for a specific moment in time."

 Parker suggests giving your gathering a name and making the purpose clear — whether it's catching up with old friends or welcoming new ones to the neighborhood.